hakan-einarsson/Light-at-the-end-of-the-tunnel/readme.md

 # Light at the end of the tunnel

-This is a game created for js13Games
+This is a game created for js13Games by:
+- Håkan Einarsson
+- Daivan Trinh
+- Pontus Lundström